Skip to content

 Profile of a Surface

 The entire surface must lie within the profile tolerance band.
-The most versatile GD&T control — can replace multiple form, orientation, and location callouts in a single FCF.
+This is the most versatile GD&T control because it can replace multiple form, orientation, and location callouts in a single FCF.

 0.002″–0.010″ (0.05–0.25 mm)CMM (3D surface scan), structured light scanner

 MakerStage machines to ASME Y14.5 with position tolerances as tight as ø0.002 in.
 (0.05 mm), flatness to 0.001 in.
 (0.025 mm), and full CMM verification on request.
-Upload your drawing with GD&T callouts and our engineers will review every feature control frame — flagging callouts that drive unnecessary cost and suggesting tolerance-for-cost trade-offs before you commit.
+Upload your drawing with GD&T callouts and get engineer-reviewed pricing.
+After order confirmation, DFM can flag callouts that drive unnecessary cost and suggest tolerance-for-cost trade-offs before production starts.

 Orientation Controls (3 Symbols)